Country _ Name

 Attitude of the country towards crowdfunding, crowdinvesting and crowdlending platforms

-From the perspective of public interest, crowdfunding was very popular in China between 2014 and 2016.
-However, with the occurrence of related negative events, the authorities started to issue warnings to the public about the risks of illegal fund-raising under the cover of the crowdfunding.
-Nowadays, people are no longer scramble for crowdfunding.
+From the perspective of public interest, crowdfunding was very popular in China from 2014 to 2016.
+However, with the occurrence of related negative events, the authorities started to issue warnings to the public about the risks of illegal fundraising under the guise of the crowdfunding.
+As of today, apart from the approach of donation-based crowdfunding, most other crowdfunding approaches are regarded as illegal financial activities under the PRC laws thus no longer exist in the Chinese market.

 Legal affairs